adamreeve/npTDMS/docs/writing.rst

 - :py:class:`nptdms.RootObject`.
 This is the TDMS root object, and there may only be one root object in a segment.
 - :py:class:`nptdms.GroupObject`.
 This is used to group the channel objects.
 - :py:class:`nptdms.ChannelObject`.
 An object that contains data.
-- :py:class:`nptdms.TdmsObject`.
+- :py:class:`nptdms.TdmsGroup` or :py:class:`nptdms.TdmsChannel`.
   A TDMS object that was read from a TDMS file using :py:class:`nptdms.TdmsFile`.

 Each of ``RootObject``, ``GroupObject`` and ``ChannelObject`` may optionally have properties associated with them, which